-KDE is not reporting all required staff to the U.S. Department of Education and some staff currently being reported are misclassified.
-OEA staff reviewed classified job descriptions and the EdFacts submission document on staffing specifications and have concerns on how KDE is reporting staff to ED.
-For instance, contract staff working in districts are required to be included in the EDFacts data submission; however, KDE does not collect data on districts' contract staff and does include districts' contract staff in their submission to ED.
-In addition, in KDE's EdFacts submission there are some administrative and ungraded teaching positions that are misclassified.
+KDE is not reporting all required staff to the US Department of Education.
+Some staff who are reported are misclassified.
+After reviewing classified job descriptions and the EdFacts submission document on staffing specifications, OEA staff have concerns on how KDE is reporting staff to ED.
+For instance, contract staff working in districts must be included in the EDFacts data submission; however, KDE does not collect data on districts' contract staff and does include districts' contract staff in their submission to ED.
+In addition, in KDE's EdFacts submission, some administrative and ungraded teaching positions are misclassified.
 KDE's EdFacts data submission also includes outdated job descriptions and qualifications for some classified and certified positions.
-Appendix J includes concerns with the way data is currently being compiled and reported to ED.
+Appendix J lists concerns with the way data is compiled and reported to ED.